pdalcol/Zippex/README.md

 public void removePrefix(String prefix)

 ```
-Removes the specified prefix from all file names in the curent Zip archive only if it occurs at the beginning of the file name.
+Removes the specified prefix from all file names in the current Zip archive only if it occurs at the beginning of the file name.
 ######Parameters
 Name     | Type       | Description
 ---------|------------|--------